opensafely-core/sysadmin/.github/ISSUE_TEMPLATE/tpp-reboot.md

    This should kill all running tasks and pause the TPP backend to stop any new jobs.

-If TPP has scheduled this window out of hours, these commands can also be crudly scheduled using sleep. e.g. to sleep 4 hours then run things:
+If TPP has scheduled this window out of hours, these commands can also be crudely scheduled using sleep. e.g. to sleep 4 hours then run things:

 ```
 dokku4$ sleep $((4*3600)); dokku run rap-controller python manage.py prepare_for_reboot --backend tpp --skip-confirm